F12-Empyrion/f12-empyrion.github.io/server-settings.md

 | Base attacks                | High         |

 1. Autominers does not deplete deposits.
 However, see [Known Issues](known-issues.md) below for some *important* information about autominers on this server.
+2. After some discussion, we decided to disable Mass / Volume on this server.
+This was disabled after the server went live.